 - Choose admission to begin completing your application form: "Application to Master's Programme for International Applicants"

 - Select your study programme of choice on the application alternatives list.
-You can apply for a maximum of one study programme at the University of Stavanger.
+You can apply for a maximum of one master's programme at the University of Stavanger.

-All applicants are limited to one application only.
+All applicants are limited to one application only to the master's programmes.
 Anyone that creates more than one account on Søknadsweb to apply to the University of Stavanger will have all their applications deleted.

 Applicants interested in applying for early admission should provide the following information in the "extra information" section of their application:

 - Country where the institution is located

 Please read Early Admission for International Applicants for more information on: